afiodorov/afiodorov.github.io/_posts/2015-12-14-LW-post-clicked.md

 The above quote describes the moment when my readings of LessWrong's core sequences *clicked*.
 Of course, if a job of a statistician is to come up with empirical truths from observations, they ought to have an advantage over the rest of us when it comes to everyday opinions.
-Alas not.

 Because it's statisticians who should be aware of [base rate fallacy][base], [Berkson's paradox][berk], [inspection paradox][inspection], [Simpsons's